snellingio/blog/pages/2017/on-politics.md

 - in helping others financially, socially, and in health - including the poor, the sick, the elderly, veterans, etc
 - in a baseline of well-being - such as cancer screenings and treatment, reproductive health, mental health, maternal health, HIV, sexually transmitted diseases, noncommunicable diseases, and any other form of illness - available to be taken advantage of by anyone without declaring bankruptcy
 - it is woman’s right to decide whether or not to abort a pregnancy
-- in equal rights and protections for all - including women, LGBT, non-white, minorities & immigrants, etc
+- in equal rights and protections for all - including women, LGBT, non-white, minorities and immigrants, etc
 - we should welcome refugees with open arms
 - Freedom of Religion applies to all religions - including those not rooted in Judeo-Christian values
 - in scientific research and the consensus of the scientific community